KonstantinGeist/hammer/doc/conventions.md

   allocate from the global memory allocator in a wasteful way, and/or they make use of global state, and if our own solution would be pretty trivial to implement (with tests!)
 * Avoid arcane abbreviations, use concise, readable language.
+* A line of code should not be longer than 120 characters.

 Ideas:
 * Since it's a request-based runtime (request=>response, with the on-demand runtime instances created/destroyed on each response),